Set Up Search Customizations

 - Click Save.

-Later in this module, we discuss how to use reports with data about users’ search terms to create synonym groups that serve your community.
+Later in this module, we discuss how to use reports with data about users’ search terms to create synonym groups that serve your site.

 Add Search Results from External Sources with Federated Search

 There’s a lot of information out there.
 Why not use it?
-It’s great to create content for your community that’s specific to your customers and their needs.
+It’s great to create content for your site that’s specific to your customers and their needs.
 Sometimes, though, a Wikipedia article can do just fine.
-With Federated Search, you can serve up all kinds of outside content, right inside your community.
+With Federated Search, you can serve up all kinds of outside content, right inside your site.

 Here’s a quick rundown of how it works.
 Salesforce has partnered with external search providers Docurated, and Swiftype, so your users can search any of the sites that they search—Google, YouTube, Wikipedia, Confluence, SharePoint, and many others.
 After the Salesforce admin connects the external search provider as an external data source, the community moderator can add the external data source like any other object.

-When everything is set up, search results from external sources appear on the same page as your other community search results.
+When everything is set up, search results from external sources appear on the same page as your site's other search results.

 We don’t go into the details of setting it up here, since that’s a project for another time.
 But if you’re raring to go, you can find step-by-step instructions in this article.